Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 West Virginia Stats and Trends

-- This season, the Mountaineers have won ATS in each of their two games as an underdog of 6.5 points or more.
+- The Mountaineers have always covered the spread this season when underdogs by 6.5 points or more.

-- West Virginia's games this year have gone over the total in three out of nine opportunities (33.3%).
+- West Virginia's games this season have hit the over three times in nine opportunities (33.3%).

-- West Virginia is 4-2 against the spread and 4-2 overall when the team churns out over 340.3 yards.
+- When West Virginia churns out over 340.3 yards, the team is 4-2 against the spread and 4-2 overall.

 - The Mountaineers have turned the ball over 14 times this season, four more turnovers than the Wildcats have forced (10).